- Robert De Niro, Drew Barrymore, Kate Beckinsale, Sam Rockwell

 - 95 min.

 Look at the marketing campaign for Everybody’s Fine and you might think you’re in store for a feel-good Christmastime family comedy.
 The reality is much different than the badly photoshopped poster, and much less cheery than the movie sold by the trailer.
 The actuality is sentimental and predictable, but pointedly more dramatic than audiences are probably expecting.
 Instead of a holiday romp chalked with spice and laughs, the result is a mature and schmaltzy story about how families can go through life without ever knowing the ones close to them.

 Nevertheless, the result features the best performance by Robert De Niro since his gay pirate in Stardust or his stoner ex-con in Jackie Brown.
-He might be the sole reason to see Everybody’s Fine, since the story is only vaguely involving.
+He might be the sole reason to see Everybody’s Fine since the story is only vaguely engaging.
 De Niro isn’t doing Oscar-worthy work here, mind you, but he’s making what amounts to a sappy bummer-of-a-holiday film into an occasionally heartwarming experience.